chen7david/web-development-basic/README.md

 # Lesson 2: Introduction To CSS

+### Introduction
 <p>
-  <strong>Introduction:</strong> In this lesson, we will learn about the second of the three languages called CSS.
+  In this lesson, we will learn about the second of the three languages called CSS.
 It helps to metaphorically think of CSS as the styling of a webpage. it is only concerned with describing how things are present on the webpage.
 </p>

 ```css